ablinkinz/srewu/README.md

 GEO LOCATION SERVICES:
-* This module is designed to help determine which location a given server is loslooney@stephanlooney.comcated in.
+* This module is designed to help determine which location a given server is located in.
 This is based of the external IP of the node/minion

 Salty Docker